White Nationalist Groups Increase Recruiting And Propaganda Across The West

 A familiar sense of racism

-For Sudabattula, these hate groups might be new to the region but the racism feels familiar.
+For Sudabattula, these hate groups might be new to the region, but the racism feels familiar.
 When he was young, his family lived in Kentucky for a time in the immediate years after the Sept.
 11 attacks.

 "Things started to get a little stressful at school.
 My dad was experiencing some workplace hostility," he said.

 To leave that environment, the family moved to a Salt Lake City suburb, to a state that prides itself on being friendly to immigrants and refugees.
-But even there, he said, some white people he met were tone deaf.
+But even there, he said, some white people he met were tone-deaf.

 "'You're like the coolest Indian I know,' implying that everyone else is odd or unusual," Sudabattula recalled what some would tell him.
 "Or, 'Oh, I love your people, your country.
 I served a mission out there.'"